solely-archive/hibiki/README.md

 Established: Late 2018

-Note:
+Notes:

 > This is **MASSIVELY** outdated.
 I do not recommend you using it for anything other than entertainment purposes.

 > I will not offer any self-hosting support.

 This repository is a part of the [solely-archive][archive] organization.